 Bristly Crab (Pilumnus hirtellus)

 Also known as the hairy crab, this species of crab is very small, being just 2 to 3cm across when fully grown.
-The bristly crab is mostly found around the south and west of the British Isles, and generally stays within the intertidal zone.
+The bristly crab is mostly found around the south and west of the British Isles and generally stays within the intertidal zone.
 Its body and legs are reddish-brown in colour and are covered in hair-like structures which give this crab its name.
 Like all crabs it has eight legs and two claws, with one claw (usually the right) being larger than the other.
-Its diet is primarily made up of dead and rotting marine matter.
+Its diet is primarily made up of dead marine matter.

 Masked Crab (Corystes cassivelaunus)